 MANAGEMENT: Patients receiving CNS-active agents should be warned of this interaction and advised to avoid or limit consumption of alcohol.
 Ambulatory patients should be counseled to avoid hazardous activities requiring complete mental alertness and motor coordination until they know how these agents affect them, and to notify their physician if they experience excessive or prolonged CNS effects that interfere with their normal activities.

 Applies to: nitazoxanide

 Food can enhance the levels of nitazoxanide in your body.
 Nitazoxanide should be taken just after eating food.
 Do not take it on an empty stomach.
 This will make it easier for your body to absorb the medication.

-The maximum recommended number of ingredients in the 'amebicides' category to be taken concurrently is one.
-Your list includes two ingredients belonging to the 'amebicides' category:
+The recommended maximum number of medicines in the 'amebicides' category to be taken concurrently is usually one.
+Your list includes two medicines belonging to the 'amebicides' category: